Full-time Employee Benefits

 Holiday Leave: CCC recognizes 21 holidays each calendar year and employees are paid their regular wages during these days off.

 Family Leave: Under the provisions of the "Family and Medical Leave Act", eligible employees are entitled to up to 12 weeks of unpaid leave annually for the birth or placement of a child, or for the care of a child’s, spouse’s, parent’s or the employee’s own serious health condition.
 In order to be eligible, employees must have worked at CCC for at least a year, and worked no less than 1250 hours in the 12 months preceding the request.
 To request FMLA, please fill out the FMLA Form.
 Also, use the following links to view CCC's FMLA Policy.
 Please contact Human Resources with any questions.

-Flexible Spending: Full time employees are afforded the option to participate in a flexible spending program through ASI.
+Flexible Spending: Full time employees are afforded the option to participate in a flexible spending program through Heath Equity.
 This benefit allows employees to pay for un-reimbursed medical, dental, orthodontic and vision expenses and eligible dependent care expenses with pre-tax dollars.

 HSA: Benefit eligible employees who elect the High Deductible Health Plan (HDHP) from Blue Cross Blue Shield are eligible to participate in a Health Savings Account.
 This benefit allows employees to set aside money pre-tax for un-reimbursed medical, dental, orthodontic and vision expenses or retirement.
 Unlike a Flex Spending plan, this benefit rolls from year to year and is portable when an employee terminates employment with CCC.

-Deferred Compensation Plan: CCC offers a 403B program to allow you to invest a portion of your salary until you retire or separate from employment.
+Deferred Compensation Plan: CCC offers 403B and 457B programs to allow you to invest a portion of your salary until you retire or separate from employment.
 You are not taxed on the money you defer until you receive its value at retirement or separation from CCC.
 More information on this benefit can be found by accessing the TSA page.